 a warm hello and welcome ~ how can I help?

-People seek therapists for a variety of reasons.
+People seek therapy for a variety of reasons.
 You could be looking for a safe haven from the overwhelming stresses of life - a place where you can take time to reflect and be the focus of attention.
 You might want insight into your needs, feelings, thoughts and reactions or to work on self-esteem, important relationships and ways to communicate more effectively.
 Or it could be that you want to process difficult experiences and find ways to cope as you navigate a life transition.
 There are countless possibilities.

 Regardless of your hopes for therapy, you might feel both anxious and excited about getting started.
 That's perfectly understandable.
 Know that I aim to be accepting, emotionally present and to work at a pace that is comfortable for you.
 Collaborating with you, while you share your concerns, I offer my heartfelt attention and respectful challenge.